Christopher Reeve: Superman films

 For his performance, Reeve won a BAFTA Award for Most Promising Newcomer to Leading Film Roles.
 Reeve described Superman as "the closest opportunity I've had to playing a classical role on film, the closest expression to something of mythical dimension."
-His co-star Margot Kidder said after his death with the Superman films, Reeve "knew he'd done something meaningful.
+His co-star Margot Kidder said after his death that, with the Superman films, Reeve "knew he'd done something meaningful.
 He was very aware of that and very happy with that role."

-Reeve used his celebrity status for several philanthropic causes.
-Through the Make-A-Wish Foundation, he visited terminally ill children.
-He joined the board of directors for the worldwide charity Save the Children.
-In 1979, he served as a track and field coach at the Special Olympics alongside O. J. Simpson.

-Sequels

 Much of Superman II was filmed at the same time as the first film.
 In fact, the original plan had been for the film to be a single three-hour epic comprising both parts.
-After most of the footage had been shot, the producers had a disagreement with director Richard Donner over various matters, including money and special effects, and they mutually agreed to part ways.
+After most of the footage had been shot, the producers had a disagreement with Donner over various matters, including money and special effects, and Donner was fired.
 Director Richard Lester, who had worked with the producers previously on the two-parter The Three Musketeers (1973) and The Four Musketeers (1974), replaced Donner.
 Lester had the script changed and re-shot some footage.
 The cast was unhappy, but Reeve later said he liked Lester and considered Superman II to be his favorite of the series.
-Richard Donner's version of Superman II, titled Superman II: The Richard Donner Cut, was released on DVD in November 2006 and was dedicated in memory of Reeve.
+Donner's version of Superman II, titled Superman II: The Richard Donner Cut, was released on DVD in November 2006 and was dedicated in memory of Reeve.

 Lester directed Superman III, released in 1983, solo.
-Reeve believed the producers Alexander Salkind, his son Ilya Salkind, and Pierre Spengler decreased the credibility of Superman III by turning it into a Richard Pryor comedy, hence making it a not very good film.
+Reeve believed the producers Alexander Salkind, his son Ilya Salkind, and Pierre Spengler had decreased the credibility of Superman III by turning it into a Richard Pryor comedy rather than a proper Superman film.
 He missed Donner and believed Superman III's only really good element was the automobile junkyard scene in which Evil Superman fights Good Clark Kent in an internal battle.
 Reeve's portrayal of the Evil Superman was highly praised, though the film was critically panned.
-Any negative review for Superman III, however, was nothing compared to the totally negative reception its successor would receive.